JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    module load miniconda/3.9.7
    module load ecflow/5.8.4

-For ``spack-stack-1.0.2`` with Intel, load the following modules after loading miniconda and ecflow:
+For ``spack-stack-1.1.0`` with Intel, load the following modules after loading miniconda and ecflow:

 .. code-block:: bash

-   ulimit -s unlimited
-   module use /discover/swdev/jcsda/spack-stack/spack-stack-v1/envs/skylab-1.0.2-intel-2022.0.1/install/modulefiles/Core
+   module use /gpfsm/dswdev/jcsda/spack-stack/spack-stack-v1/envs/skylab-2.0.0-intel-2022.0.1/install/modulefiles/Core
    module load stack-intel/2022.0.1
    module load stack-intel-oneapi-mpi/2021.5.0
    module load stack-python/3.9.7
    module available

-For ``spack-stack-1.0.2`` with GNU, load the following modules after loading miniconda and ecflow:
+For ``spack-stack-1.1.0`` with GNU, load the following modules after loading miniconda and ecflow:

 .. code-block:: bash

-   ulimit -s unlimited
-   module use /gpfsm/dswdev/jcsda/spack-stack/spack-stack-v1/envs/skylab-1.0.2-gnu-10.1.0/install/modulefiles/Core
+   module use /gpfsm/dswdev/jcsda/spack-stack/spack-stack-v1/envs/skylab-2.0.0-gnu-10.1.0/install/modulefiles/Core
    module load stack-gcc/10.1.0
    module load stack-openmpi/4.1.3
    module load stack-python/3.9.7
    module available

-For both Intel and GNU, proceed with loading the appropriate modules for your application, for example for the ``skylab-1.0`` release:
+For both Intel and GNU, proceed with loading the appropriate modules for your application, for example for the ``skylab-2.0`` release:

 .. code-block:: bash

    module load jedi-fv3-env/1.0.0
    module load jedi-ewok-env/1.0.0
+   module load soca-env/1.0.0
-   module load nco/5.0.6
+   module load sp/2.3.3

 Note that the existing toolchain for Discover in ``jedi-cmake`` is outdated and cannot be used.
 Also, different methods are needed for Intel and GNU.